 The World of Nexus

-Welcome to the world of Nexus, set in the futuristic city of Horizon in Japan.
-The story focuses on Hikaru Yukio, a lonely young boy who is treated as an outcast by everyone.
-This is due to an experiment that caused an explosion that destroyed parts of the city, and Hikaru’s father is blamed for it.
-Over the years, he has faced many hardships and had trouble interacting with others.
+Welcome to the world of Nexus, set in the futuristic city of Horizon, Japan.
+The story follows Hikaru Yukio, a lonely young boy shunned by society after an experiment gone wrong caused a devastating explosion that destroyed part of the city, an incident for which his father is blamed.
+Over the years, Hikaru has been shunned by society and faced many hardships.

 Inspirations